EasyDGL: Encode, Train and Interpret for Continuous-time Dynamic Graph Learning: Experiments and Discussion

 \section{Experiments and Discussion}

-The experiments evaluate the overall performance of our pipeline {\mname} as well as the effects of its components including {\mreg} and {\mssl}.
-We further perform qualitative analysis to provide a global view of both static graph models and dynamic graph models.
+The experiments evaluate the overall performance of our pipeline {\mname} as well as the effects of its components, including {\mreg} and {\mssl}.
+We further perform qualitative analysis to provide a global view of static graph models and dynamic graph models.
 Experiments are conducted on Linux workstations with Nvidia RTX8000 (48GB) GPU and Intel Xeon W-3175X CPU@ 3.10GHz with 128GB RAM.
-The source code is implemented by the Deep Graph Library (DGL, https://www.dgl.ai/) hence our approach name easyDGL also would like to respect this library.
+The source code is implemented by Deep Graph Library (DGL, https://www.dgl.ai/) hence our approach name easyDGL also would like to respect this library.
+Note that the detailed settings for our proposed model and the baselines could be found in the supplemental material or our open-source link.